-This course is designed to introduce students to the experiences of surfing and body boarding at our local beaches.
-Apart from participation and enjoyment the main emphasis will be to teach students to care for themselves, others and the environment.
-The course covers the activities of surfing, body boarding, rock climbing, team building, aqua/beach activities and bushwalking.
+This course is designed to introduce students to Outdoor Education and the main emphasis will be to care for themselves, others and the environment.
+The course covers the activities of surfing, rock climbing, team building, aquatic activities and bushwalking.
 Equipment and instruction for some activities are provided by outside agencies.
 This course culminates in a one day Lancelin Beach visit that is not assessed and not compulsory.
 It is held at the end of Term 4 and students from both Semester 1 and Semester 2 will be invited.

-OUTDOOR EDUCATION OED10S1\ and OED10S2\ (choose one semester only)
+OUTDOOR EDUCATION OED10 (choose one semester only)